mbrochh/mbrochh-blog/content/social-networks.md

 * Rule of thumb: Post everything public.
 No network can be trusted, therefore no network should get content that can't be public.

+## Consequences

+* I still need FB for app development
+* I don't need Facebook for anything else / my good friends are not using it
+* I don't need G+ for anything
+* I need Twitter to discover tech related content